MarkZhuang22/Multiplayer-Target-Defense-Game-Between-Quadrotors-Use-Case-Studies/README.md

 ## Figures

 The Figures directory contains various plots of the optimal trajectories, barriers, and winning scenarios for both the defender and the intruder.
 These images are generated from the Python scripts and represent key outcomes of the simulation.

-## Contributing

-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Documentation